aymenfurter/terraform-apim-openai-example/README.md

 Azure OpenAI with APIM 🕵️
 ==================================
 ⚠️ Disclaimer: This is a personal sample repository.
-Please use at your own risk and discretion.
+Please use at your own risk.

 This Terraform repository provisions an environment to run and manage an OpenAI instance on Azure.
 The environment includes an Azure API Management (APIM) service, Cognitive Services, an Event Hub, and a Data Explorer.
 The APIM service is used to expose a unified API for OpenAI instances, while the Event Hub and Data Explorer are used for logging and analyzing usage data.